CMO of IBM Watson AI

 John Magee is Vice President of Analytics and IoT Portfolio Marketing for Hitachi Vantara.
 His teams collaborate with customers, partners, and industry thought leaders to identify new growth opportunities and define go-to-market strategies to help customers maximize their return on data and innovate faster.
 Prior to Hitachi Vantara, he served as Vice President and CMO at GE Digital and he has held executive product management and marketing positions at Symantec, EMC, and Oracle.Presenting:

 Justin Bauer is the Vice President of Product at Amplitude, Inc., where he strives to make it easy for companies to make better decisions from their data.
-He’s a 2x entrepreneur as well as an alumnus of McKinsey, Stanford GSB and Carleton College.Presenting:
+He’s a two time entrepreneur as well as an alumnus of McKinsey, Stanford GSB and Carleton College.Presenting:

 Kathi Enderes, Ph.D.